Shares

 2014: A hefty 55 companies were named on August 25 and they ended up with 11 mass delistings on August 29, 2014.

-2017: a total of 37 companies were suspended on August 22 and the ASX ended up with only 4 delistings on August 28.
+2017: 37 companies were named on August 22 with all but one already suspended but the ASX ended up with only 4 delistings on August 28, so the debt collectors did a good job this year.

-2018: a total of 35 companies were suspended on August 22 and the ASX ended up with only 7 delistings on August 28.
+2018: a total of 35 already suspended companies were named on August 22 and the ASX ended up with only 7 delistings on August 28, a survival rate of 80%.

-2020: a total of 24 companies were suspended on August 21 and the ASX ended up with only 6 delistings on August 28.
+2020: a total of 24 already suspended companies were named on August 21 and the ASX ended up with only 6 delistings on August 28.

-2023: a total of 32 companies were suspended on August 21 and the ASX ended up with 16 mass delistings on August 28.
+2023: a total of 32 companies were named on August 21 with all but one already suspended and the ASX ended up with 16 mass delistings on August 28.

-2024: A total of 30 companies were suspended on August 22 and given until August 28 to pay up and these 14 ended up getting mass delisted.
+2024: 30 companies were named on August 22 with Keybridge Capital the only one which was still trading.
+They had until August 28 to pay up and these 14 ended up getting mass delisted.